The New Center for Figurative Painting…

 “Post-War American Representational painting, often overshadowed by other Post-War American art movements, is an important art movement in its own right,” they add, “and deserves a museum dedicated to its display and further study.”

 An all new, nonprofit museum/gallery devoted to post war figurative painting.

 261 West 35th Street (Just east of 8th Avenue), Suite 1408, New York City

-Masterpieces of American Figurative Painting runs from February 3rd until June 4th, 2020.
+Masterworks of American Figurative Painting runs until November 1st, 2021.

 Entry to the Gallery/Museum is free.